hoavu-cs/aku-chess-engine/README.md

 To play on a GUI, you can use any UCI-compatible GUI such as **Cute Chess**, **PyChess**, **Nibbler**, etc., and add the engine to the GUI program.
 The binaries for **Windows** and **MacOS** can be downloaded from the [releases](https://github.com/hoavu-cs/donbot-chess-engine/releases/).

+A few interesting features
-Support Windows, MacOS, and Linux.
+- Support Windows, MacOS, and Linux.
+- Self-contained 3-4 endgame tablebases.
+- NNUE evaluation.

 ## Strength and Performance